 - Medical visits for birth control.

 - Teaching you about family planning and supplies.

 - Counseling.

 - Birth control.

 - Pregnancy tests.

-- ♦ Tests for STIs.
+- Tests for STIs.

-- Nontherapeutic sterilizations (tubal ligations) - Lab services for family planning.
+- Sterilization (surgery to prevent pregnancy). - Lab services for family planning.

 Look in your provider directory to find a provider that offers these services.